DIY camper van conversion kits

 Ryan started Vanpack to fulfil his own needs while building out his own vans (he’s now on van 3).

-His focus, for now, is on building quality kits for VW vans, and he’s got 3 kits to fit the Volkswagen Transporter or Multivan.
+His focus, for now, is on building quality kits for VW and Toyota Hiace vans.

 Based in Wollongong NSW you can also give him a call if you’d like a custom kit.